The business benefits of a cloud office

-Cloud office suites can help to reduce costs, improve collaborative “anytime, anywhere” working and ultimately offer an efficient path for your organisation to improve productivity levels.
-The term ‘cloud office’ refers to a suite of Software-as-a-Service (SaaS) collaboration and communication tools that combine email, file-sharing, instant messaging, conferencing, as well as document management, search and discovery.
-Popular examples of cloud office suites include Microsoft’s Office 365 and Google’s G Suite.
+Cloud office suites can help to reduce costs, improve collaborative “anytime, anywhere” working and ultimately offer an efficient path for your organization to improve productivity levels.
+The term ‘cloud office’ refers to a suite of Software-as-a-Service (SaaS) collaboration and communication tools that combine email, file-sharing, instant messaging, conferencing, as well as document management, search, and discovery.
+Popular examples of cloud office suites include Microsoft Office 365 and Google’s G Suite.

 According to global market research analysts, Gartner, the process of migrating to a cloud office involves consolidating and transferring a collection of workloads from source systems to a cloud-based office platform.
 The content items that are typically included in these workloads are:

 - Document types